sagemath/trac_to_gh/Issue 4130.md

 # Issue 4130: #4125 does not work on OS X 10.4

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4130

 Original creator: rlm